-- 25 There's 89MHz of bandwidth allocated here, and since Bluetooth is very low power, it actually radiates less than most national and international standards allow non-transmitting devices to leak as part of their normal operation.
-This is key, as it - 30 allows the technology to operate without restriction on aircraft.
+- 25 There's 89MHz of bandwidth allocated here, and since Bluetooth is very low power, it actually - devices aren't transmitting.

+radiates less than most national and international standards allow non-transmitting devices to leak as part of their normal operation.
+This is key, as it allows the technology to operate without restriction on aircraft.

 As befits their status as radio frequency experts, Ericsson and Nokia developed the RF side of Bluetooth.
-The link works in a similar way to the

-- 35 IEEE 802.11 wireless networking system, with a packet-switching protocol based on fast-frequency hopping direct sequence spread spectrum.
+The link works in a similar way to the IEEE 802.11 wireless networking system, with a packet-switching protocol based on fast-frequency hopping direct sequence spread spectrum.
 In other words, it constantly switches channel to avoid interference.
-It changes frequency 1,600 - 40 times a second through 79 frequency bands.
+It changes frequency 1,600 times a second through 79 frequency bands.
 It's expected that this will be so good at avoiding conflicting signals from other sources that the transmission power can be kept very low.
 Security is taken care of through the frequency

-- hopping and 40-bit encryption.
-As the system uses radio, it can work through some barriers briefcases, shirt pockets and desktops, for example - but it won't carry through office buildings.
+- 45 hopping and 40-bit encryption.
+As the system uses radio, it can work through some barriers - briefcases, shirt pockets and desktops, for example - but it won't carry through office buildings.
 The power level of the transmitter can - 50 be varied, with feedback from the remote side of the link used to set the output to the lowest level commensurate with error-free operation.
 This saves power and increases the usable density of devices.
 The device can operate at up to 1mW (an - 55 optional power amplifier can increase this to 100mW) and the whole lot consumes between 8mA and 30mA at 2.7V.
-Various power-saving modes can be used when a device isn't transmitting, trading off speed of response for - battery life.
-These work with current levels between 3OOpA and 60pA.
+Various power-saving modes can be used when a device isn't transmitting, trading off speed of response for - 60 battery life.
+These work with current levels between 300pA and 60pA.

-Within the 10m radius of a unit, up to 10 independent full-speed piconets can operate, with bandwidth reduced proportionately if more than
+Within the l0m radius of a unit, up to 10 independent full-speed piconets can operate, with bandwidth reduced proportionately if more than

-- this are in use.
-Each can handle up to eight devices, and can be further subdivided into separate services: 432Kbit/s full-duplex data, 721/S6Kbit/s asymmetric duplex, or 384Kbit/s third-generation GSM.
-Each channel can also - support three 64Kbit/s full-duplex voice channels.
-An optional variation in modulation technique would double the basic data rate to 2Mbit/s.
+65 this are in use.
+Each can handle up to eight devices, and can be further subdivided into separate services: 432Kbit/s full-duplex data, 721/56Kbit/s asymmetric duplex, or 384Kbit/s third-generation GSM.
+Each channel can also B Re-read the text to find the answers to these questions.